eclipse-researchlabs/brain-iot-tutorials/_tutorial/20-distributed.md

 You can either copy/paste it from here or clone the [fabric-systems](https://git.repository-pert.ismb.it/BRAIN-IoT/fabric-systems){:target="_blank"} project from GitLab (its path is `security-light-fabric/src/main/resources/brain-iot-system.xml`).

-To confirm that setup is correct, browse to http://10.8.0.98/brain-iot-system.xml, where you replace 10.8.0.98 with the ip-address of your HTTP server.
+To confirm that setup is correct, browse to <http://10.8.0.98/brain-iot-system.xml>{:target="_blank"}, replacing 10.8.0.98 with the ip-address of your HTTP server.

 ## Deploy on Fabric